Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Physics-Based Power Flow

 \section{Physics-Based Power Flow}

-In this section, we introduce the physics-based power flow model and define an optimal power flow problem.
-We assume that the power grid is balanced and symmetrical and model the electrical grid as a weighted undirected graph $\mathcal{G}$, where each edge $\{i,j\}\in\mathbb{E}$ is associated with a power line.
+In this section, we introduce the physics-based active power flow model and define an optimal power flow problem.
+We model the electrical grid as a weighted undirected connected graph $\mathcal{G}$, where each edge $\{i,j\}\in\mathbb{E}$ represents a power line.
+We start by posing some assumptions.